FINCONS-IBD/MQTT-SeDEM/README.md

     log4j.appender.file.layout=org.apache.log4j.PatternLayout
     log4j.appender.file.layout.ConversionPattern=%d{yyyy-MM-dd HH:mm:ss} %-5p %c{1}:%L - %m%n
 **NOTE:** if the library is installed on a Linux O.S. it is important to change the log file path (see the commented line)

 ### Library dependencies

-The library has 2 main dependencies:
+The library has 2 internal dependencies:

 -   log4j, a Java Logging Library
 -   Eclipse Paho library to interact with the MQTT Broker Server

-The library will be provided as mavenized JAR including the dependencies, then the application that use the library must import also this jar.
+The other folders present in the repository (ABE-Proxy, CPABE and Device-Entity) represent the other components/libraries involved in the MQTT-SeDEM architecture then it is important setup the entire architecture to permit a right interaction between the MQTT-SeDEM and the other components.

 ### An example of use